k-shiroma-code/CSUF-REU-Football-Analytics/README.md

 # Project Steps
 Get data from Kaggle
 Clean the data and get it ready for machine learning using pandas.
-Make predictions about who will win a match using random forest Measure error and improve our predictions.
+Make predictions about who will win a match using random forest.
+Measure error and improve our predictions.
 Code
 You can find the code for this project here.